PedroDaspett/pedrodaspett/README.md

 Languages, Technologies, Tools and others: `JavaScript`, `SQL Server`, `SAP Ariba`
 <br/>
 <br/>
-<p>Please find me on [LinkedIn](linkedin.com/in/pedrodaspett) for a more detailed description of my full work experience, education and certification.</p>
+<p>Please find me on <a href="linkedin.com/in/pedrodaspett">LinkedIn</a> for a more detailed description of my full work experience, education and certification.</p>

 <!-- Find me on:
 <p>